rafacouto/Foldarap/hardware/stl/y-carriage-4p/README.md

-# Y-carriage with 4 points to hold the hotbed
+# Y-carriage with 4 points to hold the bed

 ![Y-carriage](y-carriage-4points.png)